 She completed her ACA in 2003 and also holds a degree in Law from Leicester University.

-Philip leads Portland’s specialist disputes and litigation practice, and manages the global campaigns and philanthropy teams.
+Philip leads Portland’s specialist Litigation and Disputes practice, and manages the Philanthropy, International Development and Government Advisory offers.

 He is a communications strategist and qualified lawyer.
 Ranked by Chambers and Partners as a leading litigation consultant, Philip has advised on complex legal actions, conflicts and crises across multiple countries, sectors and jurisdictions, including the European Court of Human Rights.